Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session10.md

 -Measurable service, this is where resource usage is measured

+-Pooling of resources, this is shared between all consumers in relation to demand

+-Resource elasticity, this is the ability to convey allocated resources for specific needs

 There are three main data centres of which are Microsoft, Google, and Amazon web services